Russia, China FMs meet as ASEAN talks get underway in Laos

 An ethnic minority armed group claimed on Thursday its fighters had captured a town and a military regional command in northern Shan state, although the junta denied the claim.

-Indonesia’s foreign minister slammed on Thursday the junta’s unwillingness to engage with a regional peace plan to resolve the crisis sparked by its coup.
+Indonesian Foreign Minister Retno Marsudi slammed the junta’s unwillingness to engage with a regional peace plan to resolve the crisis.

-Retno Marsudi made the remarks after meeting her Singaporean counterpart on the sidelines of the Vientiane meeting.

-Weeks after it seized power, the junta agreed to a five-point peace plan with ASEAN that it has since ignored as it wages a crackdown on dissent and battles armed opposition to its rule.
+Weeks after it seized power, the junta had agreed to a five-point peace plan with ASEAN that it has since ignored.

-“We shared the same view on the lack of commitment of Myanmar military junta to implement the 5PC (five point consensus),” Marsudi wrote on social media platform X.
+“We shared the same view on the lack of commitment of Myanmar military junta to implement the 5PC (five point consensus),” Marsudi wrote on X after meeting her Singaporean counterpart.